-First we’ll lay down some guidelines for what we consider standard functions of a super auto.
-All super automatic espresso machines will grind whole beans that are put into the machine and deposit the grounds into the brew group, where they will be tamped and brewed.
+Before getting into special features however, it’s important to know what the standard functions of a Super-Auto are.
+All Super-Automatic espresso machines will grind whole beans that are put into the machine and deposit the grounds into the brew group, where they will be tamped and brewed.
 The user chooses the liquid volume that is dispensed using controls on the machine.
-Super automatic machines will also provide hot water and steam through a steam wand.
-Water to brew and steam comes from an attached reservoir and is pulled through a small boiler that heats the water to the appropriate temperature of the function you are performing.
+Super-Automatic machines can also dispense hot water and steam through the steam wand.
+Super-Automatic machines usually rely on removable reservoirs as their water supply.

 Super automatic machines average about 43 seconds * to heat up from brewing to steaming temperature, but the inclusion of two heating elements practically eliminates this wait time.
 Super autos commonly utilize Thermobloc heating elements.
 These systems pull small amounts of water through at a time.
 Hence, single Thermobloc systems experience a bit of lag time when switching between brewing and steaming temperature.
 Dual heating elements make it possible to produce cappuccinos and lattes in a snap and also get rid of the necessity to cool the boiler (letting excess steam and water out of the steam wand) after steaming.